-- 1) the market value of the fund class units at the credit of your contract; and - 2) the death benefit guarantee. - If (2) is greater than (1) a top up will be applied.
+- the market value of the fund class units at the credit of your contract; and - 2) the death benefit guarantee.

 On receipt of sufficient proof of the last annuitant's death and of the claimant's right to the proceeds, we will pay the death benefit to the beneficiary(ies).
 The payment will be in one lump sum unless you make other arrangements.